FastAndCheap/fork-instead/README.md

 # fork-instead
-Let others know that they should instead fork your repository and fix issues locally
+Your code is perfect as is - let others know that they should instead fork your repository and fix "issues" locally.

+## Disclaimer

+This GitHub Action, while functional, is written only for satirical purpose, and should not be used in collaborative repositories.
+Collaborative programming, especially open source, is a beautiful thing and both contributors and maintainers should be treated respectfully for donating their time to improve projects.
+Please do not use this GitHub Action in bad faith.

 ## Usage